 This benefit is available to permanent employees appointed to managerial, supervisory, confidential, and other excluded positions with a time base of half time or more.
-Newly eligible employees have a 60-day period in which to enroll.
-Open enrollment period is also held every 18 - 24 months.
+Eligible employees have 60calendar days from the effective date of their eligibility to enroll in the plan. .
+Open Enrollment is traditionally held annually in the fall.

-If you have questions on Long-Term Disability Insurance and your qualifications, contact your department's Personnel Office.
+If you have questions regarding Long-Term Disability Insurance and/or your eligibility, contact your department's Personnel Office.

 More Information on Long-Term Disability Insurance (LTD)